Anti-Racism & Anti-Oppression Action Plan

 Dear Modo Yoga Bloor West Community,

-At MYBW, we passionately recognize that black, indigenous, people of colour, LGBTQ2S+ and Trans lives matter, and that systemic white supremacy must be dismantled.
+At MYBW, we passionately recognize that black, indigenous, people of colour, LGBTTQQIAAP+ and Trans Lives Matter, and that systemic white supremacy must be dismantled.
 We acknowledge that BIPOC in Canada and around the world have been subjected to hundreds of years of ingrained racism and oppression.
 While we continue to work to become an actively anti-racist space, we feel it is important to be clear about where we stand on this matter.
 Silence on these issues cannot be tolerated, nor can well-meaning statements without an action plan.

 Humbly, we are learning on a deeper level that it is not effective enough to be anti-racist in thought—we must more be anti-racist in our actions.
 Although we acknowledge it is impossible to ‘not be racist’ (as racist attitudes are indoctrinated into all of us from birth whether we’re aware of them or not), we are committed to lifelong learning and unlearning, deep humility, and sustained action.
 We acknowledge that the broader yoga community is dominated by whiteness and white supremacy, making these environments subject to racial biases.
 We commit to breaking down those biases by being even more proactive in educating and diversifying our community and staff.

-We aim to have a plan finalized in the coming weeks, with actions to:
+We aim to have a plan finalized with actions to:

 – Make our studio a place where BIPOC feel even more welcome and valued.